skeeto/twenty-sided-tale/twenty-sided-tale.markdown

 Vale Calma is about three hours away on foot.
-They decide that Eomer will leave at midnight, which will bring him to the valley at around 3am.
+They decide that Eomer will leave at midnight, which will bring him to the valley at around 3:00 AM.
 He will go and spy out the meeting site ahead of time to see if Noreeno is planning some sort of ambush.
 The others will leave later, and will arrive at dawn according to the agreement.

 Since they will be getting up very early, they head right to bed to get what rest they can.